 But this post did more than remind me how important #sponsor #loyalty is.
 It made me realize that I, a terrible person, forgot to wish Coke a happy birthday.
 That’s a real shame, because Coke has been there for me at all of my major life events.
 Coke has been the reason for all of my major life events, even.
 There is no life without sponsors.

 Did you know my husband proposed with a Coke?
 Diamonds aren’t a girl’s best friend, Cokes are!
 (Even if he couldn’t find a can with my name on it.)

-I continued the theme to make my entire wedding bouquet from Coke.
+I continued the theme by making my entire wedding bouquet from Coke.
 You’ll never believe how much I saved on flowers!
 Cokes: Affordable and beautiful.